 Birdair’s Tensotherm Product Chosen to Replace Current Membrane Roof at University Athletic Facility

 Athletics are an important part of the college experience and the community environment at Mount St. Mary’s University.
-The university’s John J. Dillon Field House in the Knott Athletic Recreation Convocation Complex (ARCC) will soon feature a new 30,300 square-foot TensothermTM roofing system by Birdair.
+Completed in 2015, the university’s John J. Dillon Field House in the Knott Athletic Recreation Convocation Complex (ARCC) features a new 30,300 square-foot Tensotherm(TM) roofing system by Birdair.

-The project is set to be completed in time for the fall 2015 school year.

 The ARCC is a 105,000-square-foot facility used for fitness and recreation, intercollegiate athletics and entertainment and cultural events.
 The John J. Dillon Field House, a part of the ARCC, has four multipurpose basketball, tennis and volleyball courts and is surrounded by a jogging track.
 The ARCC also includes the Knott Area, a main arena/convocation center with a seating capacity of up to 5,000, as well as a swimming pool, racquetball court and fitness room.